shaneapowell/upython-wifi-setup/docs/API.md

 async def connectWifi(deviceName) -> bool
 ```

-Attemmpt to Connect to the configure wifi, assuming a config has been
+Attempt to Connect to the configure wifi, assuming a config has been
 setup.
-This will always return success if a wifi has been configure, becuase
+This will always return success if a wifi has been configure, because
-the attempts to connect will continue indefinitly.
+the attempts to connect will continue indefinitely.
 However, if no credentials are yet setup, this will return a False.
 The connection status of the wifi is obtainable from the _wifi
 instance via self.getWifi() function.
+Which is the same as calling `network.WLAN(network.STA_IF)`